ganeshvannam/Flight-Delay-Analysis/README.md

 - Designed and implemented visually appealing charts and graphs to present findings to non-technical stakeholders.
 - Demonstrated proficiency in Python and popular data science libraries, showcasing skills in both data cleaning and visualization.

+---

+Let me know if you need any more changes!